CRC - MEP © Copyright 2013 Jim Wei, All Rights Reserved

 The total cost for China NCSN consists of three major parts, namely the administration fee, the testing fee and the consulting fee.

-Administrative fee: According to current regulations, application and evaluation for China NCSN or issuance of registration certificate requires any administration fee.
-A comprehensive inquiry with the CRC-MEP to confirm whether the substance is new and subject to China NCSN costs 5000 Yuan.
+Administrative fee: According to current regulations, application and evaluation for China NCSN or issuance of registration certificate requires no administration fee.
+A comprehensive inquiry with the SCC-MEP to confirm whether the substance is new and subject to China NCSN costs 3,000 Yuan.

 Consulting fee: The consulting fee will be charged by the OR-like representative mainly for the preparation of dossiers and the fulfillment of post-notification obligations, e.g. preparation of risk assessment report and annual report, etc.